chrisant996/clink/docs/clink.md

 Clink loads all Lua scripts it finds in these directories:
 1. All directories listed in the `clink.path` setting, separated by semicolons.
-2. If `clink.path` is not set, then the DLL directory and the profile directory are used (see <a href="#filelocations">File Locations</a> for info about the profile directory).
+2. If `clink.path` is not set, then the DLL directory and the profile directory are used (see [File Locations](#filelocations) for info about the profile directory).
 3. All directories listed in the `%CLINK_PATH%` environment variable, separated by semicolons.
 4. All directories registered by the `clink installscripts` command.